 The selling landscape has changed.
 Going door to door and cold calling to sell financial products is not as effective as it once was.
 So what should financial professionals try to do to increase their sales?

-The holidays are right around the corner and in sales that means one thing: stalls.
+The holidays means one thing in sales: stalls.
 All of the salespeople that came before us didn’t do us any favors by accepting the “call me after the holidays” excuse from prospects.
 During this time of the year, it’s the go-to stalling method for prospects.

 Since the industrial revolution, traditional selling has been trained and practiced by almost every industry and business model known to mankind.
 It appears many of us have been taught to sell in a very similar way, but this traditional sales approach has begun to present some serious problems.